mban259/xpchain/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN XPCHAIN

 It is possible to run XPChain Core as a Tor hidden service, and connect to such services.